 1934 - On 14 October a Ustase agent assassinates King Aleksandar while he is visiting Marseille in France.
 Pavelic is thought to have bribed a high French official to ensure that security around the king was lax, even though the Ustase had made a previous attempt on his life.

 Following the assassination, a three-man regency is appointed to rule in the king's place.
 The CPP leader is released from jail and, in 1935, elections are held.
 The resulting government eases political oppression but fails to restore full democracy or to address the Croatian separatist movement, which refuses to compromise.

-Italy, meanwhile, arrests Pavelic and other leaders of the Ustase following the assassination of the king but refuses to extradite them to face the death sentences passed in absentia in France.
+Italy, meanwhile, arrests Pavelic and other leaders of the Ustase following the assassination of the king but refuses to extradite them to France to face the death sentences passed on them in absentia.
 Several months later they are released.

 Overwhelmed by the Axis invasion force, the Yugoslav Army collapses and the government flees.

 On 10 April German troops occupy Zagreb.
 The same day, Slavko Kvaternik, a retired Austro-Hungarian colonel who is the Ustase leader in Croatia, Pavelic's deputy, and commander of the armed forces, proclaims the Independent State of Croatia (Nezavisna Drzava Hrvatska, NDH), which incorporates Croatia, Bosnia-Herzegovina and Syrmia.

 Pavelic arrives in Zagreb at 5 a.m. on Tuesday 15 April, ending his 12 years of exile.

 By 17 April all Yugoslav resistance to the Axis forces has been crushed.
 On 18 April the Yugoslav Army officially surrenders.
 The invaders now begin to carve up the spoils.